Kuift/Overseer/README.md

 - make a voting system on blueprints
 - make chat command to clear all blueprints
 - configurable delay between the placement of blueprint to prevent spam
+- make an addon for existing gamemodes that add a 30 to 60 seconds delay before the beginning of a match to plan blueprints building

 ### Overall improvement todo:
 - cleanup code, remove the global variable, make the project oop based